 Once the ban is implemented, there is a way to use which you can contact Google requesting them to reconsider their decision and help you reactivate your account.
-However, Google is very strict about its terms and 99% of the times it is seen that Google does not lift the ban.
+However, Google is very strict about its terms and 99% of the time it is seen that Google does not lift the ban.
 Sometimes even those who are not at fault are victims of the Adsense ban.

 Even I was shocked to death once when the Adsense Ads stopped appearing on my other blog and instantly I opened my email where I found a mail from Adsense with the subject “Google AdSense Account Disabled”.

 I knew I had done nothing wrong, so I immediately appealed against the ban using the adsense appeal form.
 After a week’s time, I received a mail from them.
-I was really glad that I wasn’t one out of those 99% of the people whose accounts were not reinstated.
+I was really glad that I wasn’t one out of that 99% of the people whose accounts were not reinstated.

 Searching for Adsense Alternatives

 In fact for those unlucky ones out there, I would say there is life beyond Google AdSense and one must not lose hope.
-Just because you were banned from Adsense, you should not give up the idea of blogging, in fact there should be no downfalls at all.
+Just because you were banned from Adsense, you should not give up the idea of blogging, in fact, there should be no downfalls at all.
 Something that can generate income can be pursued as a profession.

 Before your blog revenue slides down further, integrate some of the Adsense alternatives to your website as they are really worth considering.
 It is useful to experiment with the different advertising and affiliate programs in order to provide a solid source of blog revenue even without Adsense.

-If you would like to take up some other activities that could fetch you money, check out some other articles on making money:
+If you would like to take up some other activities that could fetch you money, check out some other articles on making money.